yuifan/pexus4_dalvik/vm/mterp/README.txt

 is special in two ways: (1) the sources are assumed to be C code, and will be inserted into the generated C file; (2) when a C implementation is emitted, a "glue stub" is emitted in the assembly source file.
-(The generator script always emits 256 assembly instructions, unless "asm-stub" was left blank, in which case it only emits some labels.)
+(The generator script always emits kNumPackedOpcodes assembly instructions, unless "asm-stub" was left blank, in which case it only emits some labels.)

 ==== Instruction file format ====